 In this section, we evaluate the two policies discussed earlier to determine their effectiveness in scheduling a user application with a given deadline.
 A No Optimization (No-Opt) policy is also introduced in the comparison.

-A user with No-Opt policy submits tasks uniformly to all available resources and puts the same bid throughout the whole time.
-Hence, with this policy, all resources earns an amount equal to the user bid.
+A user with No-Opt policy submits tasks uniformly to all available resources and bids only once in the beginning.